-Deadline: Several versions will be delivered to ZARM engineers before the campaign
+Deadline: Three versions will be delivered to ESA’s Education Office and ZARM engineers before the campaign.

 D. Education Drop Tower campaign

-The teams are required to submit a feedback report on the experiment opportunity as supplied by ESA's Education Office.
+A few weeks after the campaign the team is required to submit a feedback report on the experiment opportunity as supplied by the ESA Education Office.

 Documents expected: Feedback report